robidev/open_scada_dms/README.md

 * bucket_2 - for event data

 ## Solver

-The solver can provide information about the network.
+The solver is used to modify a style(i.e color) of an element, based on the power-flow.
 By adding network information to the elements in the schema, it will resolve the unknown elements based on simple flow logic and the network topology.
-E.g. if a known voltage is on a wire, and a switch is connected, when the switch is closed, the other connected wire is set to the same voltage. coupling(such as Transformers) are also seen as connections. connected wires are seen as one.
+E.g. if a known voltage is on a wire, and a switch is connected, when the switch is closed, the other connected wire is set to the same voltage.
+Based on that model, each connection in the model provides a datapoint, that can be connected to a style of an element.
+Couplings (such as Transformers) are also seen as connections.
+Joined wires are seen as one large wire.

 You add network information by adding a v_node_list:[] as a property. example:
 ```javascript